George Chrystal

-George Chrystal FRSE FRS (8 March 1851 – 3 November 1911) was a Scottish mathematician.
+George Chrystal FRSE (8 March 1851 – 3 November 1911) was a Scottish mathematician.
 He is primarily known for his books on algebra and his studies of seiches (wave patterns in large inland bodies of water) which earned him a Gold Medal from the Royal Society of London that was confirmed shortly after his death.

 Life

 He was born in Old Meldrum on 8 March 1851, the son of Margaret (née Burr) and William Chrystal, a wealthy farmer and grain merchant.

 He was educated at Aberdeen Grammar School and the University of Aberdeen.
 In 1872, he moved to study under James Clerk Maxwell at Peterhouse, Cambridge.
 He graduated Second Wrangler in 1875, joint with William Burnside, and was elected a fellow of Corpus Christi.
 He was appointed to the Regius Chair of Mathematics at the University of St Andrews in 1877, and then in 1879 to the Chair in Mathematics at the University of Edinburgh.
 In 1911, he was awarded the Royal Medal of the Royal Society for his researches into the surface oscillations of Scottish lochs.

 He was a contributor to the drafting of the Universities (Scotland) Act 1889, and was one of the founders of the Edinburgh Mathematical Society.

 He was elected a Fellow of the Royal Society of Edinburgh in 1880, his proposers including James Clerk Maxwell.
 He was awarded the Society's Keith Medal for 1879-81 and their Gunning Victoria Jubilee Prize for the period 1904–8.
 He served as Vice President of the Society from 1895-1901 and General Secretary from 1901–1911.
 He is credited with instigating the move of the Society from the Mound to George Street.

 He was awarded honorary doctorates (LLD) from the University of Aberdeen in 1887 and the University of Glasgow in 1911.

 In later life he is listed as living at 5 Belgrave Crescent in western Edinburgh.

 The mathematician Alexander G. Burgess trained under him.

 He grew ill in 1909 and this worsened early in 1911, leading the University to grant him leave of absence from April of that year.
 A work-free summer did not improve him.
 He died on 3 November 1911 at 5 Belgrave Crescent in Edinburgh.
 He is buried in Foveran Churchyard in Aberdeenshire.